 In any disciplinary proceeding instituted against an attorney based upon a criminal conviction, a certified copy of a judgment of that is conclusive evidence that the attorney committed that crime.

-If the misconduct alleged is the commission of a serious crime, the Court en banc may not issue discipline until all appeals from the conviction are concluded.
+If the misconduct alleged is the commission of a serious crime, the Court en banc may not issue final discipline until all appeals from the conviction are concluded.

 3. Attorneys Disciplined by Other Courts